Samdney/research-website/content/pages/legaldisclosure.md

 <p>List of external sources which are used:<br />
 This website uses <a href="https://fontawesome.com/" target="_blank">Font Awesome</a> and <a href="https://jpswalsh.github.io/academicons/" target="_blank">Academicons</a>.<br />
-Photos by: John Moeses Bauan on Unsplash (index.html, favicon.ico), NASA on Unsplash (footer), Helena Lopes on Unsplash (about.html), NESA by Makers on Unsplash (about.html), Frame Harirak on Unsplash (about.html)
+Photos by: John Moeses Bauan on Unsplash (index.html, favicon.ico), NASA on Unsplash (footer), Helena Lopes on Unsplash (about.html), NESA by Makers on Unsplash (about.html), Frame Harirak on Unsplash (about.html), Sandy Millar on Unsplash (projects.html), Alex Block on Unsplash (projects.html), Alina Grubnyak on Unsplash (projects.html), Ryan Stone on Unsplash (projects.html), Antoine Dautry on Unsplash (projects.html), veeterzy on Unsplash (projects.html), Erik-Jan Leusink on Unsplash (projects.html)
 </p>
 <p>Source: <a href="https://www.twigg.de/" target="_blank">https://www.twigg.de/</a></p>